 After Meals

-Another important practice is to provide bones only after a dog has finished their regular meal.
-Offering bones post-mealtime can help reduce their urge to consume a large amount at once.
-When a dog has eaten its primary meal, it typically won’t be as ravenous, reducing the likelihood of the dog trying to swallow or gnaw on the bone too aggressively.
+Another important practice is to provide bones only after a dog has finished its regular meal.
+Offering bones post-mealtime can help reduce the dog’s urge to consume a large amount at once.
+When a dog has eaten its primary meal, it typically won’t be as greedy, reducing the likelihood of it trying to swallow or gnaw on the bone too aggressively.

 Just like humans tend to eat less if they’ve had a full course meal, dogs exhibit similar behavior.
 Providing bones as a post-meal treat helps manage their excitement while ensuring they enjoy their bone safely and without rushing or excessive consumption.